 Repositioning cruises are A to B cruises and not the usual round trip.

-They happen when a ship is being moved from the shipyards to its new home (as our first cruise was) and when a ship is changing location at the beginning or end of a season (as our second one will be).
+They happen when a ship is being moved from the shipyards to its new home (as our first cruise was) and when a ship is changing location at the beginning or end of a season (as our second one was).

 Look out for new ships on their maiden voyage, it was wonderful cruising on a brand new, 2/3 empty ship with great service and energy as a new team came together to do the best job possible.
-Norwegian have a new ship, Escape, its maiden voyage is next year.

 Most people don’t have the time to float around on the Atlantic for 11 days, nor the money to pay for a cruise plus a return flight.
 That makes them perfect for long-term travellers like us.